Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: Background and Related Work

 \subsubsection{Unsupervised Machine Learning Methods}

-Unsupervised learning is to find patterns, structures or knowledge from the multi-sourced unlabeled security data.
-Clustering and anomaly detection are two main related techniques for an initial attempt of developing ML-based NIDSs \cite{laskov2005learning}, K-Means \cite{jianliang2009application} and local outlier factor (LOF) \cite{alshawabkeh2010accelerating} are, respectively, the most representative algorithms of the two techniques.
-K-Means is to divide the given data into K homogeneous and well-separated clusters, and each network traffic record belongs to the cluster with the nearest mean.
-In contrast, LOF is to find anomalous traffic records by calculating the local density deviation of the object with respect to its neighbors, which is more widely favored and adopted by the blue team.
+Unsupervised learning focuses on finding patterns, structures or knowledge from unlabeled data.
+Clustering and anomaly detection are two main related techniques used in the early anomaly-based IDSs \cite{laskov2005learning}, and K-Means \cite{jianliang2009application} and local outlier factor (LOF) \cite{alshawabkeh2010accelerating} are the most representative algorithms of the two techniques.
+K-Means divides the given data into K homogeneous and well-separated clusters, and each network traffic record belongs to the cluster with the nearest mean.
+In contrast, LOF finds anomalous traffic records by calculating the local density deviation of the records with respect to their neighbors.
+Compared to K-Means, LOF is more efficient for attack detection and widely used.

-The main advantage of unsupervised learning for network intrusion detection (NID) is that it avoids data labeling, which is time consuming and costly, thus freeing up human and material resources for more important tasks, for example, counter-attack responses.
-Moreover, it can theoretically improve the likelihood of discovering unanticipated and unseen attacks.
-However, several unsupervised techniques such as K-Means may achieve a super performance only in a controlled laboratory setting but may not so effective in a real network communication environment \cite{cs259d}.
+The main advantage of unsupervised learning is that it avoids the costly and time-consuming data labeling process, hence freeing up human and computing resources for other important tasks, such as counter-attack.
+However, lack of labeling information makes it hard to interpret the learning results \cite{cs259d}.